gilch/hissp/docs/tutorial.rst

 which forces the ``:/`` into the paired side.
 Everything on the paired side must be paired, no exceptions.
-(Even though ``:/`` can only be paired with ``:?``, special casing that to not require the ``:?`` would make macro writing more difficult.)
+(Even though ``:/`` can only be paired with ``:?``, adding another special case to not require the ``:?`` would make metaprogramming more difficult.)

 The ``:`` may be omitted if there are no paired parameters: